SringayKeno/kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns
-## Performing analysis on kickstarter data to uncover trends
+# Kickstarting with Excel

-## Purpose of this analysis
+## Overview of Project

+### Purpose

 ## Analysis and Challenges

+### Analysis of Outcomes Based on Launch Date

+### Analysis of Outcomes Based on Goals

+### Challenges and Difficulties Encountered

 ## Results

-### Two conclusions are made about the Theater Outcomes by Launch Date
+- What are two conclusions you can draw about the Outcomes based on Launch Date?

-### One conclusion is made about the Outcomes based on Goals
+- What can you conclude about the Outcomes based on Goals?

-### There is a summary of the limitations of the dataset, and there is a recommendation for additional tables or graphs
+- What are some limitations of this dataset?

+- What are some other possible tables and/or graphs that we could create?